NHL on NBC: The end of The NHL on NBC

-Analysts believed that once ESPN obtained not only more Stanley Cup Finals (four out of three) than NBC desired but overall hockey content, it wasn't worth spending more money on a smaller package in contrast to what they were last paying the NHL.
+Analysts believed once ESPN obtained not only more Stanley Cup Finals (four out of three) than NBC desired but overall hockey content, it wasn't worth spending more money on a smaller package in contrast to what they were last paying the NHL.
 To put things into proper perspective, the secondary package that Turner Sports gained, was reportedly worth $225 million per year.
 NBCUniversal was at the time, paying the NHL roughly $300 million a year for exclusive rights fees.
 Combined with the approximately $400 million per year that the NHL was expected to receive from ESPN, the new rights fees were expected to be worth more than $625 million.

 Ultimately, NBC's final NHL broadcast was Game 5 of the 2021 Stanley Cup Finals at Amalie Arena on July 7.
 There, the Tampa Bay Lightning defeated the Montreal Canadiens by a score of 1–0 to win their second consecutive Stanley Cup.

 After the end of the subsequent postgame coverage on NBCSN, the network aired a 13-minute video montage, narrated by long-time lead play-by-play voice Mike Emrick (who had taken the role as a contributor in the final NHL on NBC season), discussing various innovations that NBC had brought to their NHL coverage over the past 15 seasons, highlights, and human interest stories that had occurred along the way as well.
 At the end of the video, Emrick signed off for NBC's coverage with the following:

-Eddie Olczyk missed Game 2 of the 2021 Stanley Cup Finals due to a personal matter, so "Inside-the-Glass" reporter Brian Boucher moved to the booth with Albert, and Pierre McGuire took over for Boucher between the benches.
-McGuire also called Game 3 of this series with Albert and Olczyk because Boucher missed it due to the same matter.
+Eddie Olczyk missed game two of the 2021 Stanley Cup Finals due to a personal matter, so "Inside-the-Glass" reporter Brian Boucher moved to the booth with Albert, and Pierre McGuire took over for Boucher between the benches.
+McGuire also called Game 3 of this series with Albert and Olczyk because Boucher missed it for the same reason.

 In all, NBC averaged 2.52 million viewers for the 2021 Stanley Cup Finals.
 The fifth and ultimately decisive game meanwhile, garnered approximately 3.6 million viewers for NBC.